bowman2001/perplexdoc/content/blog/forum-topic-40235/index.md

 > {.dl-loose}
 {{< /playground >}}

-Markdown is very sensitive to indentation, when combining various formatting signs and [attributes](/doc/attribute).
+Markdown is very sensitive to indentation when combining various formatting signs and [attributes](/doc/attribute).
 We need to align our code perfectly.

-The HTML code is the expected one, which markup fits the content in the best way is a matter of taste.
-The layout of the theme is alright in both cases.
+The HTML code is the expected one.
+Which markup fits the content in the best way is a matter of taste.

-Nested definition lists are tricky and another request for the opposite problem came up after that.

-## Definition list nested inside a bullet list

-And there was a follow-up question.
-This time without a surrounding blockquote.

-{{< playground >}}
-- **1980**
-  : blablabl
-- **1988**
-  : blabla
-  : blabla
-{{< /playground >}}

-And again the correct indentation leads to correct HTML.

-I don’t know the context, but maybe a simpler solution without a definition list instead of a bulleted one would serve the purpose in a better way:

-{{< playground >}}
-1980
-: blablabl

-1988
-: blabla
-: blabla
-{{< /playground >}}